 “The footbath holds 40 litres but we’re about to get a larger bath that will hold more.
 Sometimes we use copper sulphate.”
 She adds that while re-using the solution is great in theory, the goats don’t understand theories so use the footbath as a lavatory while in there…

-It depends who you ask.
-A Dunedin-based soil scientist I spoke with says while it depends on how much is being disposed, a lot of our soils are low in zinc anyway.
-“It could even have a small beneficial effect in some cases but it depends what the concentration is.
+It depends on who you ask.
+A Dunedin-based soil scientist I spoke with says while it depends on how much is being disposed of, a lot of our soils are low in zinc anyway.
+“It could even have a small beneficial effect in some cases but it depends on what the concentration is.
 It’s best not to put it in the same spot every time but spread it around.”

 Copper sulphate is quite similar, he says.
 “Again, this is fairly low in New Zealand soils and farmers use copper to improve fertility.”

 It may have a minimal effect and could have a beneficial effect, but if the concentrations are high, this could be an issue.
 His advice - the best thing to do is do the sums and work out how much of the product is being used in the first place, and spread over how far an area.